 Feeding free-range chickens in cool weather

 Frame says he enjoys offering leafy-green alfalfa hay, which is very rich in vitamins.
 If you put a slice of hay in a net and hang it, the birds get exercise and stimulation from pecking it out.
 He also recommends offering cracked corn as scratch.
-Corn is high in carbohydrates, and it helps increase body heat.
+Corn is high in carbohydrates, and it helps keep their body heat up.

 Add Your Comment